Yandex Cloud

 • Changing the disk type and increasing the storage size

-• Setting up automatic increase of storage size
+• Setting up storage autoscaling

 1. Step-by-step guides